mstudio005/aquaseal_native/README.md

-# Install the generated APK on a device/emulator:
 # AquaSeal

 > A fully offline, multilingual media downloader that ships with its own Python 3.12 + yt-dlp runtime inside a Capacitor-powered Android app.